City Rental Registration

 Development (DHCD) the property must meet two requirements:

-this service to any landlord on a per unit basis at competitive prices.
+this service on a per unit basis at competitive prices.

 There has been a change